cadin/playdate-vscode-template/README.md

 3. Assign a keyboard shortcut to the Run Without Debugging option to build and run with a keypress.

 ## Output
-Build files get output to `bin/Output.pdx`.
+Build files get output to `HelloWorld.pdx`.
+There are some additional build files, like CMake logs, in the `build` directory.

-Change this by editing the `playdate.output` property in `.vscode/settings.json`.
+## Creating Your Own Project
+1. Do a global project replace for "HelloWorld", replacing it with your own program name.
+2. Modify or add the appropriate information in `Source/pdxinfo`.
+3. Write the app code.